vsphere-tmm/vsphere-with-tanzu-dev-center/network-service/README.md

         - See details for the service
     - Action
         - View the YAML for a service
-- List all VM Load Balancers
+- List all Load Balancers
     - List all Load Balancers
         - See summary of the Load Balancer
         - See details for the Load Balancer